Please note that Tapas no longer supports Internet Explorer.

 He didn’t look surprised.
 Just tired, in that way people are when they understand something before it’s said.
 He offered her a half-smile, the kind that lifted only one side of his mouth, crooked and honest.

 “I’m not daft enough to think anything real’s gonna come of this.”
 He met her eyes.
-“Especially with you being slightly underage and all.”
+“Especially with you being Renee's mate, and still in school.”

 She nodded, grateful for his bluntness.
 For not needing to spell it out.